Ravnit202/Analyzing-Trends-in-Canada-s-Public-Sector-Debt-During-Justin-Trudeau-s-Tenure/README.md

 ## Statement on LLM usage

 All uses of LLM are documented in `other/llm/llm_usage.txt`.
-There are significant usages of ChatGPT, the key purposes being:
+The main purposes of using LLMs are:
-1) To help format this R
+1) To help format this Readme.md
 2) To aid in writing and formatting code
 3) To suggest a title for this project
 4) To write parts of the paper more efficiently